Mario Kasun: Croatian national team

 Kasun was part of the Croatia national basketball team at EuroBasket 2005, EuroBasket 2007 and EuroBasket 2009.
 After a disappointing result for Croatia in the Eurobasket 2009, Mario Kasun announced his retirement from the national team with this words: "This was my last game for the national team.
 Every time I gave everything on the court, but it seems that is not enough.
 I need the summer to rest and not be injured.
 Obviously I am not stable in the head anymore."

 Personal life

 In a March 2005 interview with Inside Hoops, Kasun referred to Dražen Petrović as one of his favorite players and number one idol.

-Kasun is famous for his tattoos, of which he has 30.
-He got his first when he was only 15.
+In 2007, while playing professionally for FC Barcelona, Kasun began dating the Spanish photographer Raquel Expósito, having reportedly met her at a Barcelona nightclub.
+The couple was engaged during summer 2008 and in early 2012 had a daughter, named Sade after the famous singer.
+In 2017, after more than a decade together, the two split up.

-His tattoos are mostly related with faith and his family.
+Kasun is famous for his tattoos, of which he has 30, having gotten his first when he was only 15.
+His tattoos are mostly related with his faith and family.
 On his right forearm and wrist he has an angel and four letters: E, D, M and A. Those represent the first letter on the name of every member in his family: E for his sister "Eva", D for his father, "Drago" (angels, inner side of right biceps), M is meant for his own name, "Mario" and A for mother "Ankica" (right rib).
 On his back he has a big tattoo of another angel, which he describes as "watching my back".